microsoft/DMF/DmfSamples/SwitchBar/README.md

-SwitchBar Sample KMDF/DMF Function Driver for OSR USB-FX2 (DMF Sample 5)
+SwitchBar1 Sample KMDF/DMF Function Driver for OSR USB-FX2 (DMF Sample 5)
 ========================================================================
 This sample shows how to perform a common task in device drivers: Wait for a device interface to appear.
 When it appears, send/receive synchronous/asynchronous IOCTLs from that device interface.
 Gracefully deal with arrival/removal of the device interface.
 This sample is a function driver that does the following: